An introduction on how to be a devotee of Krishna

 You can arrange the pictures in a triangle, with the picture of Srila Prabhupada on the left, the picture of Lord Caitanya and His associates on the right, and the picture of Radha and Krishna, which, if possible, should be slightly larger than the others, on a small raised platform behind and in the center.
 Or you can hang the picture of Radha and Krishna on the wall above.

 Cleanliness is essential in Deity worship.
 Remember, you wouldn’t neglect to clean the room of an important guest, and when you establish an altar you invite Krishna and His pure devotees to reside as the most exalted guests in your home.
-If you have water cups, rinse them out and fill them with fresh water daily.
+So that space should be kept clean.
+If you have water cups, rinse them out and fill them with fresh water often.
 Then place them conveniently close to the pictures.
-You should remove flowers in vases as soon as they’re slightly wilted, or daily if you’ve offered them at the base of the pictures.
-It is nice to offer fresh incense at least once a day, and, if possible, light candles and place them near the pictures when you’re chanting before the altar.
+It is nice to offer fresh incense and flowers regularly, or any other nice gesture of love that you can think which you feel will be pleasing to the guru and Krishna.

 Please try the things we’ve suggested so far.
 It’s very simple, really: If you try to love God, you’ll gradually realize how much He loves you.
 That’s the essence of bhakti-yoga.